 What is an ultrasound scan of your veins?

-An ultrasound scan of your veins may also be called a 'duplex' or 'Doppler' of your veins.
-This test uses ultrasound to produce images of the veins in your legs.
-The veins carry blood from the extremities back to the heart and they have valves to help control flow in the right direction.
+An ultrasound scan of your veins may also be called a 'Duplex' or 'Doppler' of your veins.
+This test uses ultrasound to produce images of the veins in your arms.
+The veins carry blood from your extremities back to your heart.

-This test is a safe and effective way to assess if the valves in the veins are working properly.
-If the veins are not working properly, the ultrasound scan can map out the problem veins enabling the consultant to plan your treatment.
+This test is a safe and effective way to assess if there are any clots in the deep veins of your arms.
+These blood clots are often called a deep vein thrombosis (DVT).
+If there is a blood clot, the ultrasound scan can show where the clot is.
+This will enable your consultant to plan your treatment.

 About the test